John Hogan (motorsport executive): Finding the advertising loophole

 However, Hogan helped forge a link between tobacco and Formula One's growing presence on television.
 He said that while Imperial Tobacco was "a British company and happy to be at the British GP ...
 [Marlboro] wanted to be global."
 European governments began outlawing tobacco television commercials in the late 1960s.
-Including corporate decals on an F1 car's livery allowed tobacco companies to get their brands on television without violating the ban on purchasing ad time, and Hogan explained that he saw F1 as a way "to make ourselves visible ... before the black curtain came down".
+In response, Marlboro paid racing teams to put its corporate decals on F1 cars' racing liveries.
+Because the broadcaster of an auto race could hardly show the race without showing the cars, this strategy allowed tobacco companies to get their brands on television without violating the ban on purchasing ad time.
+Hogan later explained that he saw Formula One as a way to advertise on television "before the black curtain came down" and regulators introduced more stringent measures against tobacco advertising.
 In the analogous context of IndyCar, during the 1989 Marlboro Grand Prix, it was calculated that Marlboro's name was spoken or shown 5,933 times in 94 minutes, and that Marlboro's name was on television for 46 of those minutes.

 Other tobacco companies followed PM and Imperial's lead, "driv[ing] Formula One into an era where big-name corporate sponsors were essential to fund technological advances and soaring salaries".
-Tobacco money became so influential in Formula One that in 2005, journalist Dieter Rencken found that every World Drivers' Champion since 1984 had been sponsored by a tobacco company.
-Formula One Group chief Bernie Ecclestone told Tony Blair that no other industry would match tobacco's financial commitment to the sport, prompting Blair to (unsuccessfully) ask European authorities to exempt F1 from tobacco advertising restrictions.
-In addition, Marlboro and Elf's financial clout allowed the two sponsors to play peacemaker during the FISA–FOCA war.
+In 2005, journalist Dieter Rencken found that every World Drivers' Champion since 1984 had been sponsored by a tobacco company.
+The clout of major advertisers Marlboro and Elf (a petrol company) was so great that the two sponsors helped play peacemaker during the FISA–FOCA war.
 With sponsorships on both sides of the conflict (Marlboro was the title sponsor for both the FOCA-affiliated McLaren and the FISA-affiliated Alfa Romeo in the early 1980s), Marlboro took "an inevitable neutral line", but Hogan pushed the parties to reach a compromise.